 JOSH GEARY gained representation with Catherine Poulton Management after appearing opposite Lincoln Younes (‘Home & Away’, ‘Tangle’, ‘Grand Hotel’) and Jeremy Kewley in the film LOCKER.

 Josh went on to win a Best Actor Award for his performance in the short film IN DARK TREES and appeared in the Network Ten series RUSH and the ABC-TV series DEAD GORGEOUS.

 He appeared opposite Kewley again in the short films THE KEY TO CASTING and PENELOPE STRING NOODLE.

-He plays in the lead role of Alex (below) in the science fiction film QUEEN OF THE BEES (2014) and reprises his role of Noel Naylor in REDEMPTION: SINS OF THE FATHER (2014), the sequel to his 2009 Tropfest Finalist ONE IN A MILLION.
+He played in the lead role of Alex (below) in the science fiction film QUEEN OF THE BEES (2014) and reprised his role of Noel Naylor in REDEMPTION: SINS OF THE FATHER (2014), the sequel to his 2009 Tropfest Finalist ONE IN A MILLION.
 Next up Josh appears as Troy in Catherine Hill’s feature film SOME HAPPY DAY (2020).

 Although he is based in Melbourne (and has a Melbourne-based agent), Blessing is also represented in New Zealand by Auckland & Wellington agent Sharon Power Management.